How you authenticate depends on where the CLI is running.

 How credentials are stored

-Both the browser flow and the token flow write to ~/.iris/credentials.
+Both the browser flow and the manual token entry write to ~/.iris/credentials.
 The file is created with chmod 600 so only the current user can read it.

 Add ~/.iris/ to your global gitignore to prevent accidentally committing credentials to a repository.